Newborn & Pediatric Hearing Screening Centre

 2. Pediatric Hearing Test: Behavioral Audiometry Test for Infants (7 Months to 2 Years)

-Behavioral audiometry is a common method used for assessing hearing in infants.
+Behavioral audiometry is a standard method used for screening hearing in infants.
 By exposing the infant to sounds like rattles or drums, audiologists observe the infant’s reactions to various sound stimuli.
 This test helps evaluate if there are any signs of hearing loss or if further tests are required.

 3. Pediatric Hearing Test: Sound Field Testing with Visual Reinforcement for Toddlers (1 year old to 3 years old)